imapp-pl/gas-cost-estimator/docs/report_stage_iii.md

 This suggests that the cost could be lowered.
 But with the introduction of new relative jumps and disallowing dynamic jumps (EIP-4750 and EIP-4200), these OPCODEs might become irrelevant.

 **Recommendation**: Asses when EIP-4750 and EIP-4200 are to be implemented.
 If it is likely to happen in a more distant future, lower the gas cost of these OPCODEs as per the table above.

-## Conclusion

-In this report, we have presented a methodology for estimating the gas cost of EVM OPCODEs.
-We have used it to propose an alternative gas cost schedule.
-We have also presented recommendations for specific OPCODEs and the implementations teams.